Frequently Asked Questions about Homeschool Laws and SC TOP Policies

 The records must include a plan book, diary, or other record indicating subjects taught and activities in which the student and parent-teacher engage; a portfolio of samples of the student’s academic work; and a semiannual progress report, which includes attendance records and individualized documentation of the student’s progress in each of the required academic areas.

 The format for these records is up to you, and examples can be found on the Internet or from a homeschool planning book or program.
-We do not collect these records from you; however, you must submit to RTT
+We do not collect these records from you; however, you must submit these forms to verify you’re maintaining the required records:

 - a 90-day progress report by January 5th of the school year, and a